sabaton-rs/sabaton-ndk/README.md

 # sabaton-ndk
-The Yocto environment for the Sabaton Native SDK
+The Yocto environment for the Sabaton Native SDK.

+# Sabaton? what is it?
+Stay posted!

 # Install pre-requisites on Ubuntu
 ```